Writer & Photographer Friends

-Our Planet Travel & Living is lucky to have a group of talented and professional writers and photographers who help us spread the good word about sustainable travel and living.
-Here are some of our regular contributors and friends.
+Our Planet Travel & Living is lucky to have a group of talented and professional writers and photographers who help me spread the good word about sustainable travel and living.
+Here are some regular contributors and friends who help me out.
 Please check out their websites and blogs.
-And look out for their next stories on our Blog and in the magazine.
+And look out for their next stories on the Blog and in the magazine.

 Marie is an award-winning freelance writer and photographer living in Adelaide, with features in many leading travel and health magazines.
 Marie enjoys assisting with and promoting nature conservation, and is an avid bushwalker and cyclist.
 Blog: www.mariebarbieri.weebly.com/blog